 Note: If you have the correct permissions, you can create, view, edit, or delete session records, just like other record types in Salesforce.
 However, session records are meant to provide a paper trail for the chats between your agents and customers, so we don't recommend tampering with these records in most cases.

-Live Agent is available in: Performance Editions and Developer Edition
+Live Agent is available in: Performance Editions and Developer Edition organizations that were created after June 14, 2012

 Live Agent is available for an additional cost in: Enterprise and Unlimited Editions